tuffythejeep/LeadMeReadMe/outputReadMe.md

 - [Questions?](#my-questions)

 ## Description <a name="my-description"></a>
-this project gives you the best rec ipe frecipe for gravy
+this project was fun and I am glad it's almost over

 ## Installation <a name="my-installation"></a>
-just set it up on you local by cloning my h  my repo, my dude
+no special instructions needed, just clone my repo to your local machine

 ## Usage <a name="my-usage"></a>
 no special configurations needed

 ## Contributions <a name="my-contributions"></a>
-if you make changes, just hit me up on github or linkedin}
+just hit me up as needed}

 ## Credits <a name="my-credits"></a>
- used node.js, inquirer and code provide in class
+inquirer, node.js

 ## License <a name="my-license"></a>
-i used MIT
+used MIT license

 ## Tests <a name="my-tests"></a>
-run your tests and let me know if yoiu broke it
+test away and let me know if you find any bugs!!!

 ## Questions <a name="my-questions"></a>
 GitHub: <a href="https://github.com/tuffythejeep">tuffythejeep</a> in case you want to find me on github!